ArcticMC/Scenarios/descriptions.md

 ### Random Starter Items+ (H)
 > Everyone will receive 36 random starting items at random amounts, all the items will be the same for each player.

+### Randomized Crafts (H)
+> All the crafting recipes have been randomized.
+If you try to craft an item, you will receive a different item.
+For example, crafting a stone pickaxe might give you an iron sword instead.

 ### Randomizer (H)
 > Whenever you break a block or kill an animal, it will drop either random loot.
 Whether it is from a crafting recipe, furnace smelting, or structure loot.